vRood/hello-world/README.md

 # hello-world
-Funkalicious start to github. \n
+Funkalicious start to github.
 Added this fragadocious sentence to the file.
+Wonderful syntax changes failed.